How to Pay Off Debt Fast: 9 Proven Steps to Financial Freedom

 3. Use the "Power Payment" Method

-4. Negotiate Your Rates
+4. Discuss Your Rates (Or Switch 'n Save)

-5. Track Every Single Expense 📝
+5. Track Every Single Expense

-6. Sell What You Can
+6. Liquidate What You Don't Need

 7. Downsize and Simplify Your Lifestyle

-8. Stop the Cycle of New Debt
+8. Break the Cycle of New Debt

 9. Sacrifice for a Season